 Call to worship by the minister/leader – the congregation remain seated

 Opening hymn – we usually use Rejoice and Sing.
-The hymn numbers are announced and are also displayed on boards either side of the pulpit.
+We operate an audio/visual system.
+The words to the hymns are displayed on a screen above the pulpit.
+The music will either be live organ music, or recorded.
 We stand to sing the hymns unless asked not to do so.

 Second hymn- again all stand

-Readings – usually two members of the congregation read from the Bible.
+Readings – usually a member of the congregation read from the Bible.
 There is usually one reading from the Old Testament and one from the New Testament.
 Bibles are available in most pews if you wish to follow the readings.

 Third hymn – all stand